lusee-night/opsim/docs/README.md

 # The prototype notebook for power calculation

-Comments on TiltedSolar_fullday.ipynb, version from 2023-07-27: Proceeding through the notebook cells in order for now.
+Comments on the original __TiltedSolar_fullday.ipynb__ (in the `notebooks` repo), version from 2023-07-27.
+Proceeding through the notebook cells in order for now.

 1) Self explanitory, just imports everything we should need for the notebook.
 2) `def altaz2xyz(alt,az)`: Function that converts from altitude and azimuth coordinates to Cartesian coordinates, for ease of angle calculations and plotting.
 3) `def PVProjArea(pv_tilt_angle=0, E_area=1, W_area=1, T_area=1, horizon=0.0, lander_pitch=0, lander_roll=0, lander_yaw=0)`: function that calculates the projected area of all three photovoltaic (PV) panels, on the top, east, and west faces of LuSEE.
 Inputs are:
     1) pv_tilt_angle: Specifies the normal angle of the E and W face panels, with respect to horizontal.
 Positive angles are up.
 Basically deprecated now, the E&W panels will have pv_tilt_angle=0.
     2) E_area: Area of the east panel.
 I used to input areas in m^2, Paul now uses 1 here, and multiplies by the physical area later.